merts1/Advanced-Lane-finder/README.md

-Steps to be taken in order to create this algorithm:
+Steps to be taken in order to create this program:

 ## __1-Camera Calibration__
 Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 Then save the parameters for later use.